yuanbei/Nars-Wiki/NAL-5:-Statements-as-Terms.md

 `18`
 <br/>
 <br/>
-`I guess if robin is a bird, then robin has wings.`
+`//I guess if robin is a bird, then robin has wings.`
 <br/>
 <br/>
 `//outputMustContain('<<robin --> bird> ==> <robin --> [with-wings]>>. %1.00;0.42%')`
 <br/>
 <br/>
-`I guess if robin has wings, then robin is a bird.`
+`//I guess if robin has wings, then robin is a bird.`
 <br/>
 <br/>
 `//outputMustContain('<<robin --> [with-wings]> ==> <robin --> bird>>. %0.90;0.45%')`

 -------------------------------------- **Conditional deduction** -------------------------------------

-`If robin can fly and robin chirps, then robin is a bird`
+`//If robin can fly and robin chirps, then robin is a bird`
 <br/>
 <br/>
 `<(&&,<robin --> [chirping]>,<robin --> [flying]>) ==> <robin --> bird>>. `
 <br/>
 <br/>
-`If robin can fly then usually robin has a beak.`
+`//If robin can fly then usually robin has a beak.`
 <br/>
 <br/>
 `<<robin --> [flying]> ==> <robin --> [with-beak]>>. %0.90%`